NTIA/scos-actions/README.md

 * test_single_frequency_iq_action
 * test_single_frequency_m4s_action

-This repository also contains an action class for getting gps location called sync_gps, and a monitor_radio action class for ensuring a radio is available and is able to maintain a connection to the computer.
+This repository also contains an action class for getting GPS location and syncing the host to GPS time called sync_gps, and a monitor_radio action class for ensuring a radio is available and is able to maintain a connection to the computer.

 Running in scos-sensor